Yufei-L/2019-431/CLASSES/CLASS04/README.md

 > It’s easy when you start out programming to get really frustrated and think, “Oh it’s me, I’m really stupid,” or, “I’m not made out to program.”
 But, that is absolutely not the case.
 Everyone gets frustrated.
 I still get frustrated occasionally when writing R code.
 It’s just a natural part of programming.
 So, it happens to everyone and gets less and less over time.
 Don’t blame yourself.
 Just take a break, do something fun, and then come back and try again later.

-If you’re finding yourself taking way too long hitting your head against a wall and not understanding, take a break, talk to classmates, ask questions at `431-help at case dot edu`, e-mail Dr. Love, etc.
+If you’re finding yourself taking way too long hitting your head against a wall and not understanding, take a break, talk to classmates, visit [TA office hours](https://github.com/THOMASELOVE/2019-431/blob/master/calendar.md#ta-office-hours), ask questions at `431-help at case dot edu`

-I promise you can do this.
+We promise you can do this.

 ## Announcements

-1. Everything formerly listed in the DELIVERABLES section of this website is now posted instead to [the HOMEWORK section](https://github.com/THOMASELOVE/2019-431/tree/master/HOMEWORK).
+1. The DELIVERABLES section is dead.
+Everything is now posted instead to [the HOMEWORK section](https://github.com/THOMASELOVE/2019-431/tree/master/HOMEWORK).
     - While I believe I've repaired many of the old links to "Deliverables", if you find any, please let us know.
 2.